Key ideas behind perturbing any completely integrable Hamiltonian system obtaining volume entropy non-expansiveness: Ideas of the Proof of Theorem

-\begin{lemma} There exists a diffeomorphism $\widetilde R\co\Sigma\to\Sigma$ arbitrarily close to $R$ in $C^\infty$ and such that $\widetilde R=R$ outside an arbitrarily small neighborhood of the origin and the following conditions are satisfied: \begin{enumerate} \item For every $h\in\R$, $\widetilde R$ maps the level set $\Sigma_h:=\{x\in\Sigma : H(x)=h\}$ to itself and preserves the symplectic form on this set. \item There is a small $\widetilde R$-invariant neighborhood of the origin and the restriction of $\widetilde R$ to this neighborhood has positive metric entropy.
+\begin{lemma} There exists a diffeomorphism $\widetilde R\co\Sigma_0 \to \Sigma_1$ arbitrarily close to $R$ in $C^\infty$ and such that $\widetilde R=R$ outside an arbitrarily small neighborhood of the origin and the following conditions are satisfied: \begin{enumerate} \item For every $h\in\R$ near 0, $\widetilde R$ maps the level set $\Sigma_0^h$ to $\Sigma_1^h$ and is symplectic. \item There is a small $\widetilde R$-invariant neighborhood of the origin and the restriction of $\widetilde R$ to this neighborhood has positive volume entropy.
 Moreover, $\widetilde R$ is entropy non-expansive. \end{enumerate} \end{lemma}